TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: Introduction

-\textbf{Contributions.} Hence, the main contributions of this work include: (1) We propose a novel, efficient, and fully \textbf{differentiable relaxation of the discrete \textsc{TopK} operator}, enabling end-to-end gradient-based optimization of discrete feature routing via backpropagation.
-(2) We introduce the \textbf{\textsc{TT-Sparse} layer}, a versatile neural building block that leverages our Soft \textsc{TopK} operator to dynamically learn sparse connections and extract higher-order Boolean interactions.
-This block is inherently flexible, allowing for seamless adaptation across diverse tasks.
-(3) We provide a \textbf{rule extraction pipeline} that converts trained LTT nodes to compact DNF/CNF rules via truth table enumeration and Quine-McCluskey minimization, leveraging data-driven don't-care terms to reduce redundancy.
-We illustrate such exact rule extraction with no approximation in Figure \ref{fig:main-visualization}.
-(4) Through extensive empirical validation on 28 datasets, we demonstrate that \textsc{TT-Sparse} establishes a new \textbf{Pareto frontier in the performance-complexity landscape} while achieving predictive accuracy competitive with SOTA non-pretrained tabular model, TabM.
+\textbf{Contributions.} The main contributions of this work include: (1) We propose a novel, efficient, and fully \textbf{differentiable relaxation of the discrete \textsc{TopK} operator}, enabling end-to-end gradient-based optimization of discrete feature routing via backpropagation with zero gradient variance.
+(2) We introduce the \textbf{\textsc{TT-Sparse} layer}, a flexible neural building block that leverages our Soft \textsc{TopK} operator to dynamically learn sparse connections and extract multi-feature Boolean interactions.
+Each LTT node's learned Boolean function is converted exactly to DNF/CNF via truth table enumeration and Quine-McCluskey minimization, yielding global and exact interpretability with no post-hoc approximation (Figure \ref{fig:main-visualization}).
+(3) Through extensive empirical validation on 28 datasets, we demonstrate that \textsc{TT-Sparse} establishes a new \textbf{Pareto frontier in the performance-complexity landscape} while achieving predictive accuracy competitive with SOTA non-pretrained tabular model, TabM.
+Notably, \textsc{TT-Sparse} is the only interpretable rule-learning model that natively supports all three task types (binary, multiclass classification, and regression) within a single architecture.